-The oldest documented person that ever lived was a French woman named Jeanne Calment who made it to 122 years, 164 days on this earth.
+The oldest documented person who ever lived was a French woman named Jeanne Calment, who made it to 122 years, 164 days on this Earth.

 What was her secret?
 According to French researcher Jean-Marie Robine, “She never did anything special to stay in good health.”